zamronypj/fano-api/README.md

 This is known issue between FreePascal and GNU Linker.
 See [FAQ: link.res syntax error, or "did you forget -T?"](https://www.freepascal.org/faq.var#unix-ld219)

-However this warning is minor and can be ignored as it does not affect output executable.
+However, this warning is minor and can be ignored.
+It does not affect output executable.

 ### Issue with unsynchronized compiled unit with unit source

-Sometime FreePascal can not compile your code because, for example, you deleted a unit source code (.pas) but old generated unit (.ppu, .o, .a files) still there.
+Sometime FreePascal can not compile your code because, for example, you deleted a unit source code (.pas) but old generated unit (.ppu, .o, .a files) still there or when you switch between git branches.
 Solution is to remove those files.

-By default, generated compiled unit is in `bin/unit` directory.
+By default, generated compiled units are in `bin/unit` directory.
-But do not delete `README.md` file inside this directory as it is not being ignored by git.
+But do not delete `README.md` file inside this directory, as it is not being ignored by git.

 ```
 $ rm bin/unit/*.ppu